Associate Professor of Conducting & Ensembles

 - (585) 274-1443

-Lubman has conducted at new-music festivals across Europe, including those in Lucerne, Salzburg, Berlin, Huddersfield, Paris, Cologne, Frankfurt, and Oslo.
-He has recorded for BMG/RCA, Nonesuch, Koch, and New World, among other labels.
-His own music has been performed in the USA and Europe, and can be heard on his first portrait CD, insomniac, on Tzadik.
+He has recorded for AEON, Albany, BMG/RCA, Bridge, Cantaloupe, CRI, Kairos, Koch, Mode, New World, NEOS, Nonesuch, Orange Mountain, and Tzadik.
+Lubman’s own compositions have been performed in the USA and Europe and can be heard on his CD, insomniac, on Tzadik.

-Brad Lubman is on faculty at the Eastman School of Music and the Bang on a Can Summer Institute.
+Lubman is Associate Professor of Conducting and Ensembles at the Eastman School of Music since 1997, where he directs the Musica Nova ensemble, and is on the faculty of the Bang-on-a-Can Summer Institute.
 He is represented by Karsten Witt Musik Management.